-Reporting of suspicion regarding proceeds of unlawful activities
+9. Reporting of suspicion regarding proceeds of unlawful activities

-- 9. (1) Any person who carries on a business or is in charge of, or manages a business undertaking or who is employed by a business undertaking and who suspects or ought reasonably to have suspected that - - (a) any property which comes into his or her possession or the possession of the business undertaking is, or forms part of, the proceeds of unlawful activities; - (b) a transaction to which he or she or the business undertaking is a party will facilitate the transfer of the proceeds of unlawful activities; or - (c) a transaction to which he or she or the business undertaking is a party and which is discontinued - - (i) may have brought the proceeds of unlawful activities into the possession of the person or business undertaking; or - (ii) may have facilitated the transfer of the proceeds of unlawful activities, had the transaction been concluded, must report his or her suspicion and provide all available information concerning the grounds on which it rests, without unreasonable delay to the Bank and must take all reasonable steps to discharge that obligation.
+Any person who knows or ought reasonably to have known or suspected that -

+- (a) any property which comes into his or her possession or the possession of the business undertaking is, or forms part of, the proceeds of unlawful activities; - (b) a transaction to which he or she or the business undertaking is a party will facilitate the transfer of the proceeds of unlawful activities; or - (c) a transaction to which he or she or the business undertaking is a party and which is discontinued - - (i) may have brought the proceeds of unlawful activities into the possession of the person or business undertaking; or - (ii) may have facilitated the transfer of the proceeds of unlawful activities, had the transaction been concluded, must report his or her suspicion or knowledge in terms of section 21 of the Financial Intelligence Act, 2007 (Act No. 3 of 2007).